maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/4-butte-county-registrar-of-voters/all-elections/en/ways-to-vote/return-ballot-drop-box.md

 On Election Day, Tuesday, November 3, all Vote Centers are open from 7 AM to 8 PM.
 Ballot Drop Boxes will also close at 8 PM.

-Find a Ballot Drop Box or Vote Center on the [Secretary of State's website](https://caearlyvoting.sos.ca.gov/) or on the [Butte County Elections Office website](https://clerk-recorder.buttecounty.net/elections/archives/eln44/44_box_locations.pdf).
+Find a Ballot Drop Box or Vote Center on the [Secretary of State's website](https://caearlyvoting.sos.ca.gov/) or on the [Butte County Elections Office website](https://clerk-recorder.buttecounty.net/elections/archives/eln45/45_voter_info_guide.pdf) on page 84.

 For more information about Butte County’s new Voter’s Choice elections visit the [Butte Department of Elections Office](https://clerk-recorder.buttecounty.net/elections/electhome.html) online.